juliakernel/MIYORA/docs/contributing/contributing-to-the-docs.md

 There's a few things you'll need to make your first contribution to the docs:

-1. A local copy of the `amica` Git repository downloaded to your machine.
+1. A local copy of the `MIYORA` Git repository downloaded to your machine.
 You can find instructions in GitHub's official documentation for [cloning a Git repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 2. Some basic knowledge of Git.
 If one or more users are contributing to the docs at the same time you are, it is likely you will need to resolve merge conflicts on the CLI or in your visual Git tool.
 GitHub has [documentation on resolving merge conflicts using the CLI](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line) or you can use a simple, visual Git tool like [Fork](https://fork.dev/) available for macOS and Windows.
   a.
 In case of emergencies, refer to [Oh Shit, Git!?!](https://ohshitgit.com/).
   b.
 For new learners, the [computer game, Oh my Git!](https://ohmygit.org/) can teach you Git.